IanVaughan/tabelr/README.md

 Tabelr
 ======

-Creates neat aligned ascii tables from a json input
+Creates neat aligned ascii tables from a json input.

-This is mainly useful on SQU query output from Sequel Pro app, which can save results as json.
+This is mainly useful on SQL query output from Sequel Pro app, which can save results as json.

 I'm sure there are a 100+ versions of this around, but I wrote this mainly for the challenge.